YEsh-DEV/mitre-attack-entity-relation-extraction/README.md

 Hash
 ```

-If the correct token appears in the model's Top-10 predictions, it is counted as a successful prediction.
+If the correct token appears within the model's Top-10 predictions, the prediction is considered successful.

 ---